SolidAlloy/GenericUnityObjects/README.md

     }
 }
 ```

+(Actually, you can inherit from plain ScriptableObject but it's not recommended.
+Read more here.)

 If you use Unity 2020, you need to specify the `Serializable` attribute explicitly.
 Otherwise, fields of type `WarriorStats<TClass>` will not be serialized.
 If you use Unity 2021, this bug is fixed and Unity automatically marks generic UnityEngine.Objects as serializable.